Katharina Lang: Biography

 A 4.5 point player, Lang made her international debut with the German national team in 2017 in the 2017 European Wheelchair Basketball Championship in Tenerife, Spain, where the German team won silver.
-She then joined the team at the University of Alabama in the United States, where she studied marketing.
-She went on to win bronze at the World Championships before a home crowd in Hamburg in 2018, and at the European Championships in Rotterdam the following year.
+She then joined the team at the University of Alabama in the United States, where she studied marketing and won two National Championships.
+She went on to win bronze at the World Championships in front of a home crowd in Hamburg in 2018, and at the European Championships in Rotterdam the following year.

 In 2020, as a result of the COVID-19 pandemic, foreign students were instructed to leave the United States, but Lang still managed to complete her bachelor's degree with honours remotely in 2021, even though this meant attending lectures at four in the morning due to the time difference, and won the University of Alabama Adapted Athletics Academic Award for academic achievements by a member of an adapted athletics team.
 She also required surgery on her left shoulder that year that put her out of action for five months.

 Lang returned to playing in Alabama in the 2020–21 season, when she was captain of the team that won the national title and won MVP. later that year she was part of the German team at the 2020 Summer Paralympics, where the German team lost the bronze medal match against the United States and finished fourth.